Skip to content

 PagerDuty AIOps: Anaplan Deployment

-Anaplan's AIOps deployment eliminated nearly 48,000 unnecessary alerts, reduced mean time to acknowledge from two to three hours to five minutes, and reduced mean time to resolve critical incidents from three hours to under 30 minutes.
-[NEEDS VERIFICATION: confirm metrics against official Anaplan or PagerDuty press release before publishing] The alert elimination number is notable because it demonstrates that most alert volume in enterprise environments is noise, not signal.
+According to PagerDuty's Anaplan case study, Anaplan's AIOps deployment eliminated nearly 48,000 unnecessary alerts, reduced mean time to acknowledge from two to three hours to five minutes, and reduced mean time to resolve critical incidents from three hours to under 30 minutes, for an estimated $250,000 in annual savings.
+Most alert volume in enterprise environments is noise rather than signal.

-In code-heavy debugging environments, Intent's Context Engine (vendor documentation) is most relevant where teams need to add repository context to runtime investigations, aligning with the code-context enrichment pattern discussed in Loop 2.
+In code-heavy debugging environments, the Context Engine behind Cosmos is most relevant where teams need to add repository context to runtime investigations, aligning with the code-context enrichment pattern discussed in Loop 2.

 Building Feedback Loops That Reduce Noise Over Time